-IP addresses are loaned to NTT America from the Regional Internet Registries (RIRs) such as ARIN and RIPE.
-In turn, NTT America lends those IP addresses to our customers for use while connected to the NTT America network.
+IP addresses are loaned to NTT from the Regional Internet Registries (RIRs) such as ARIN and RIPE.
+In turn, NTT lends those IP addresses to our customers for use while connected to the NTT network.
 The size of the IP address loan varies and is solely based on the continually demonstrated and documented need of the customer.

 Table of Contents